sst/sst/www/docs/constructs/table.md

 description: "Docs for the sst.Table construct in the @serverless-stack/resources package.
 This construct creates a DynamoDB table."
 ---

-The `Table` construct is a higher level CDK construct that makes it easy to to create a [DynamoDB](https://aws.amazon.com/dynamodb/) table.
-It uses the following defaults to make it easier to use:
+The `Table` construct is a higher level CDK construct that makes it easy to create a [DynamoDB](https://aws.amazon.com/dynamodb/) table.
+It uses the following defaults:

-1. Defaults to using the [On-Demand capacity](https://aws.amazon.com/dynamodb/pricing/on-demand/) to make it perfectly serverless.
+- Defaults to using the [On-Demand capacity](https://aws.amazon.com/dynamodb/pricing/on-demand/) to make it perfectly serverless.
-2. Enable [Point-in-Time Recovery](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/PointInTimeRecovery.html) to make sure that you don't lose your data.
+- Enables [Point-in-Time Recovery](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/PointInTimeRecovery.html) to make sure that you don't lose your data.
-3. Provides a nicer interface for defining indexes.
+- Provides a nicer interface for defining indexes.

 ## Initializer